Biobío Province

 The great trunk railway from Santiago south to Puerto Montt crosses the western part of the province and also connects it with the port of Concepción.
 Los Ángeles lies 25 km east of this railway and is connected with it by a branch line.

 History

-The Province of Bio-Bío was created on October 13, 1875, as part of the Province of Araucan.
+The Province of Bio-Bío was created on October 13, 1875, as part of the province of Araucan.
 In 1887, President José Manuel Balmaceda set aside the Province of Malleco.
-The province was then named for the Bio-Bio River which flows through it.
-The Province of Bío Bío was divided, into three departments:
+The province was then named for the Biobío River which flows through it.
+The Province of Bio-Bío was divided, into three departments: